PABannier/nanograd/README.md

 ## TODO

-- Enhance Conv2d backward pass on CPU (**high priority**)
-- GPU forward passes: reduce ops + Slice, transpose
-- GPU backward passes: everything
-- Enhance reduce ops on OpenCL (task paralleling)
-- Keras-like train visualizer
-- Activation map visualizer for CNN
-- Interpretability tools: GradCAM, Attention visualizer...
+- Solve batchnorm issues
+- Add GRU, LSTM cells
-- Code example with EfficientNet-B0, DistilBERT
+- Code example with EfficientNet-B0, CIFAR-10, MNIST
+- Code a transformer with Nanograd and train it on GPU

 ## License